hongsj1022/K8S/README.md

-# AI-GO-with-K8S
+# K8S Study
-AI-GO service implementation with K8S
+The first study for K8S